CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 After the tools are installed, a patch still needs to be applied before building llvm, since `clang-tidy` as distributed by LLVM doesn't support plugins.

-First, clone the llvm repo from for example [the official github repo](https://github.com/llvm/llvm-project.git).
+First, clone the llvm repo from, for example, [the official github repo](https://github.com/llvm/llvm-project.git).
-Checkout the `release/12.x` branch, since that's where our patch was based on.
+Checkout the `release/12.x` branch, since that's what our patch was based on.

 On Windows, in addition to applying `plugin-support.patch` mentioned in the previous section, you should also apply